Fedack/PiShockDocs/docs/PiVault.md

 | 5   | Cancel Button                         | Click to cancel the changes to the Hygiene Opening Configuration  |
 | 6   | Set Button                            | Click to confirm the changes to the Hygiene Opening Configuration |

-**Please note that this configuration is based on the local timmezone of the PiVault**
+**Please note that this configuration is based on the local Timezone of the PiVault**

 ---
 ### 1.3.
 Unlock Options